Ugaki Kazushige: Subsequent career

 In May 1938, Ugaki accepted the post of Foreign Minister under the first Konoe administration, simultaneously holding the portfolio of Minister of Colonial Affairs, but resigned after only four months.
 Ugaki had been requested by Konoe for assistance to negotiate a peace settlement with the Republic of China following the Marco Polo Bridge incident to avoid an all-out war.
 Ugaki enlisted the aid of British and American ambassadors to open a direct negotiation with Chinese premier H. H. Kung; however, his efforts were quickly undercut by the Japanese Army, who applied pressure onto Konoe that the military and not a civilian military should be responsible for all negotiations.
 Konoe wavered between positions and finally sided with the military, and Ugaki resigned in protest.

-In 1944, Ugaki left politics and accepted the post of president of Takushoku University, which he held throughout the remainder of the war years.
-He was the center of a movement which supported a quick end to World War II, and from 1943 was active in efforts to oust Prime Minister Hideki Tojo from office.
+Ugaki was the center of a movement which supported a quick end to World War II, and from 1943 was active in efforts to oust Prime Minister Hideki Tojo from office.
+In 1944, Ugaki accepted the post of president of Takushoku University, which he held throughout the remainder of the war years.

 After World War II, along with all former members of the Japanese government, Ugaki was purged from public service and arrested by the American Occupation authorities.
-However, he was never charged with any war crimes, and was soon released.
+However, he was never charged with any war crimes.

 In 1953, Ugaki ran for public office on a national ticket and was elected to the House of Councillors in the post-war Diet of Japan with an overwhelming vote.
 Ugaki died in 1956 at his summer villa in Izunokuni, Shizuoka.